ilpropheta/ilpropheta.github.io/README.md

 Sometimes, I [blog](http://marcoarena.wordpress.com) and [speak](#talks--workshops).
 I have given talks at many popular events such as *Microsoft Community Days*, *Italian Agile Day*, *Codemotion*, *QtDay*, *Future Decoded*, *NoSlidesConf*, *Italian Community Managers Summit*, local meetups and *Italian C++ Community* events.
 Also, I have authored and published [more than 120 articles on coding challenges using idiomatic C++ and sometimes other programming languages](https://coding-gym.org/challenges/).

-Recognized for my efforts, I've received the prestigious **Microsoft MVP award** eight times since 2016, a testament to my impactful [community contributions](https://mvp.microsoft.com/it-it/PublicProfile/5001726?fullName=Marco%20%20Arena).
+Recognized for my efforts, I've received the prestigious **Microsoft MVP award** nine times since 2016, a testament to my impactful [community contributions](https://mvp.microsoft.com/it-it/PublicProfile/5001726?fullName=Marco%20%20Arena).

+At present, I am actively engaged in the following recurring activities:

+- Organizing *Italian C++ Community* meetups in Milan monthly or bi-monthly;
+- Hosting *Coding Gym* sessions in Modena monthly or bi-monthly;
+- Supporting the organization of *ML Modena* AI-themed meetups in Modena monthly or bi-monthly;
+- Serving as on-site staff at *Meeting C++* every year;
+- Occasionally helping organize tech events like *DevFest Modena* or special *ConoscereLinux* meetups;
+- Bringing *Coding Gym* to tech conferences such as *DevFest* or *AgileDay* on occasion;
+- Delivering talks at tech conferences or local meetups from time to time.
 ___

-My activites:
+Here's a complete record of my speaking, facilitating, and organizing activities:

 * TOC
 {:toc}